-The activity will commence with Training of Trainers (ToTs) drawn from national and county staff and representatives of NGOs with potential partnership under the Project on co-management.
+The activity will commence with Training of Trainers (ToTs) drawn from the national and county government.
 The ToTs will conduct trainings in their respective counties on the various thematic areas mentioned.
 The trainings will target County staff and BMU members.
 During training on financial management and sustainable financing, BMUs will be expected to agree on means and ways for sustainability, for example for patrol and rescue vessels to remain operational when the project comes to an end.

-3.3.4.3 Training in data collection
+3. Training in data collection

-Training of BMUs will be conducted by county trainers in their respective counties at their respective landing sites.
-The trainings will be done by the trained county staff under who will have undergone trainings on FIMs manual and data collection SoPs developed under Component 1.1.
-BMU trainings will target the entire BMU assemblies and selected members who will have responsibility on data collection.
-The assemblies will be taken through broadly on the importance of data collection and their legal obligation of data submission at landing sites.
-Selected members of the BMUs responsible for data collection in their respective BMUs, will undergo detailed data collection and management training that includes FIMs and data collection SoPs as well as information generation and reporting.
-Trainings will be done from YR2 to YR3.
+Training of BMUs will be conducted by KeFS and county trainers in their respective counties at their respective landing sites.
+The trainings will be done by the trained national and county government staff who will have undergone trainings on FIMS manual and data collection SoPs developed under Component 1.1.
+BMU trainings will target selected BMU members who will have responsibility on data collection while the BMU assemblies will be sensitized broadly on the importance of data collection and their legal obligation of data submission at landing sites.
+Selected members of the BMUs responsible for data collection in their respective BMUs, will undergo detailed data collection and management training that includes FIMS and data collection SoPs as well as information generation and reporting.

-3.3.4.4 Training BMU patrol committees on MCS
+4. Training BMU patrol committees on MCS

-Selected BMU members in the patrol (and fisher's safety-at-sea) committee will be trained on prepatrol, patrol and post-patrol activities.
+Selected BMU members in the patrol (and fisher's safety-at-sea) committee will be trained on pre- patrol, patrol and post-patrol activities.
 Further training will be offered on the use of newly developed MCS SOPs, coastal fisheries intelligence gathering, incident sightings, recording, briefings, enforcement procedures and reporting.
-Trainings will be conducted by county trainers and staff.
-The activity will commence from YR2.
+Trainings will be conducted by national and county government staff.

 Members of BMU patrol committee will also be trained on coast and reef watch programmes that will follow the same general principles as an observer program to observe, record and report, but to take no direct enforcement action.
-The involvement of BMUs in MCS system design and other decision-making on MCS operations will form an integral part of this sub-activity.
+The involvement of BMUs in MCS system design and other decisionmaking on MCS operations will form an integral part of this sub-activity.
 This will encourage voluntary compliance as a "preventive" approach, as opposed to a punitive approach that focuses on deterrence through traditional law enforcement.

-3.3.4.5 Training BMUs and County officers on Safety-at-Sea (SAS)
+5. Training BMUs, KeFS and County officers on Safety-at-Sea (SAS)

-A consultancy firm or institution with specialist expertise in safety-at-sea training will be engaged to provide training to BMU members and County staff on safety-at-sea (SAS).
-This activity is expected to be undertaken during YR3 and YR4.
+A consultancy firm or institution with specialist expertise in safety-at-sea training will be engaged to provide training to BMU members, national and County staff on safety-at-sea (SAS).

-3.3.4.6 Training BMUs on Coxswain's skills, equipment operations and maintenance

-A consultancy firm or institution with specialist expertise in boat navigation and handling, boat and, engine and accessories maintenance, will be hired to provide training in those areas to selected BMU members.
-Skippers or identified members of BMUs from each BMU selected to receive surveillance-cum-rescue boats under activity listed below.
+6. Training BMUs on Coxswain's skills, equipment operations and maintenance An institution with specialist expertise in boat navigation and handling, boat and, engine and accessories maintenance, will be hired to provide training in those areas to selected BMU members.
+Skippers or identified members of BMUs from each BMU selected to receive surveillance-cum-rescue boats.
 At the end of the training, the trained skippers or selected members of BMUs are expected to receive a certificate of coxswain issued by the training institution.
 The trainees will also be trained on equipment operations and maintenance specifically on the patrol boats and accessories.
-This activity is expected to be carried out from YR3.